Artist Statement

 Eric Rugers (b.
 1970, Melbourne) is a Netherlands-based hybrid abstract artist working between painting and photography.

 Working within perceptualism, he creates images that resist narration and refuse explanation.
-Forms appear, dissolve and shift in the act of looking.
+Forms appear, dissolve, and shift in the act of looking.

 His work was shortlisted and acquired by the Museum of Avant-garde (Switzerland) and received the Silver Prize in ArtAscent’s international Abstraction competition.